 This document has been reviewed by community group members and, where applicable, adopted the Community Group Charter template provided by W3C.
 It provides important governance information relevant to this community group.

-This group will create guidelines, tools, and resources for web and digital professionals to incorporate environmental sustainability and related principles into their workflows and work practices.
-Our goal is to make the process of creating digital products more sustainable, while the use of digital products should also encourage better practices for users.
+This group will create guidelines, tools, and resources for web and digital professionals to incorporate sustainability and related principles into their workflows and work practices.
+Our goal is to make the process of creating and managing the entire life cycle of digital products and services more sustainable, while the use of digital products should also encourage better practices for users.

 Success criteria includes:

 - The guidelines are used by digital professionals across sectors to create more sustainable digital products and services.

 - The guidelines are adopted by schools, bootcamps, universities, and other educational institutions as best-in-class.

 - The guidelines are also included in future legislation and procurement requirements for organizations commissioning digital projects.

 Out of Scope

 Sustainability is an ongoing and evolving concern.
 New topics emerge regularly.
 As such, this group should remain relevant for as long as the issues it addresses are.
 To accomplish this, we envision an organizational structure that encourages collaboration and ongoing participation and supports leadership transitions as needed.

 Understanding that this work is intersectional: